kevinadhiguna/strapi-graphql-documentation/README.md

 ## 📤 🖼️ Upload a single image

 ### ⚠️ Warning : Currently Strapi's GraphQL Playground does not support file/image upload.
-You cn use other GraphQL client to test your GraphQL upload mutation.
+You can use other GraphQL client to test your GraphQL upload mutation.
 One of the GraphQL clients I use is Altair.
 You can download it here : https://altair.sirmuel.design/#download

 Please create a new entry in your collection type API first !
 Otherwise this will not be attached to your entry.